 Inside the Halls of Justice

 By mid-summer, Lincoln protesters had moved from the streets outside the courthouse to inside the halls of justice where City Council was holding hearings for the 2021 city budget.
-During a, scores of protesters called on the mayor and city council to defund the police, echoing a demand that has now entered the mainstream discourse around police violence.
+During a public comment session, scores of protesters called on the mayor and city council to defund the police, echoing a demand that has now entered the mainstream discourse around police violence.
 The session, which lasted nearly six hours, stretched past midnight as protesters made their case both in-person from behind a barrier and remotely via Zoom.

 KaDeja Sangoyele, policy director for the Black Leaders Movement, a local grassroots organization, called on Mayor Leirion Baird to reallocate $800,000 earmarked for the police budget toward “an entity for social workers to respond to mental health, sexual abuse, and domestic violence calls.”